lloda/ra-ra/README.md

 Bugs & wishes
 -----------

-* Be namespace-clean.
+* Should be namespace-clean.

+* Beatable subscripts are not beaten if mixed with non-beatable subscripts.

-* Proper reductions.
-There are some reduction operations but no general mechanism.
-This may be the most obvious feature hole.
+* Reductions.
+There are some full-array reduction operations but no general mechanism for choosing axes etc.

+* The where() operator isn't short-circuiting.

-* Concatenation, search, reshape, and other infinite rank or rank>0 operations.
+* Concatenation, search, reshape, and other infinite rank or rank>0 operations are missing.

 * Stencils, like in Blitz++.

 * More clever/faster traversal of arrays, like in Blitz++.

-* Handling of nested arrays; there's no real support for this.
+* Handling of nested arrays.

 Out of scope
 -----------

-* No GPU / parallelization / calls to external libraries.
+* GPU / parallelization / calls to external libraries.

 * Linear algebra, quaternions, etc. Those things belong in other libraries.
 The library includes a dual number implementation but it's more of a demo of how